blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Creating a Photolithography Machine.md

 For an interesting part, let's look at how to make a big **transistor**.
 Let's start with the basic logic devices, and find our way to the transistor.
 They include the **abacus**, **Napier's bones**, and **vacuum tube triodes / thermionic valves** (from Fleming's vacuum tubes).

 Vacuum Tubes were based on the observed *thermionic effect* or *Edison effect* of emission of electrons (at that time, current, since electrons weren't discovered) in light-bulbs.

+\<FILL: Design Vacuum Tubes, then get to transistor.>